noxan/neural_prophet/docs/source/lagged-regressors.md

-# Modelling Lagged Regressors
+# Modelling dcawdawcs

-In the current state of NeuralProphet development, Lagged Regressor support is only available when the AR-Net is enabled.
+In the current state of NeuralProphet development, dcawdawc support is only available when the AR-Net is enabled.
 This is because they are both handled in a similar way internally using Feed-Forward Neural Networks and need to specify the `n_lags` value.
-For simplicity, at the moment we use the same `n_lags` value for both the AR-Net and the Lagged Regressors.
-Therefore, with Lagged Regressors, the NeuralProphet object is instantiated similar with AR-Net like below.
+For simplicity, at the moment we use the same `n_lags` value for both the AR-Net and the dcawdawcs.
+Therefore, with dcawdawcs, the NeuralProphet object is instantiated similar with AR-Net like below.

 ```python